 It's raised just over $300,000 on Indiegogo and, while it was estimated to ship in August 2017 - then April 2018, it's now supposed to ship in August 2018.

 Born out of Samsung's in-house C-Labs incubator program the FITT360 is a wearable 360-degree recorder that wants to be more subtle than most.
 FITT360 is a hands-free way of capturing VR-ready footage, and looks like it might not be uncomfortable to wear.
 The headband-style device aims to make it easier to shoot from all angles and here's hoping this one goes from project to product in the not too distant future.

 Price TBC, samsung.com

 If you're still curious about the cameras that require deep pockets, here's the shortlist.
 These rigs are aimed at the professional filmmakers rather than average consumers, but it's still fun to learn about things you can't have.

-The spherical camera has eight synchronized global shutter sensors that capture stereoscopic 3D video, accompanied by spacial audio that's captured by eight integrated microphones.
+The spherical camera has eight synchronised global shutter sensors that capture stereoscopic 3D video, accompanied by spacial audio that's captured by eight integrated microphones.

 Surround360 was a surprise announcement from the social media company but the news after made it even better.
-Apparently the hardware and software specs for this camera is now free for the public later to download through GitHub.
+The hardware and software specs for this camera are free for the public to download through GitHub.

 The Surround360 consists of 17 cameras, one fish-eye camera pointing up and two pointing down to capture footage that renders online via a specially created software.
 From there, images will be stitched together in 4K, 6K and 8K for each individual eye.